rendered-obsolete/rendered-obsolete.github.io/_posts/2021/2021-7-5-bullhorn_tumblr.md

 let temp_token_secret = get_value(&mut resp_body_pairs, "oauth_token_secret")?.to_owned();
 ```

 Now we have the "temporary credentials".
 We still need the `oauth_verifier` that will be sent to our callback URL.
-To receive this from our callback we'll use AWS Simple Queue Service (SQS).
+To receive this from our callback we'll use [AWS Simple Queue Service (SQS)](https://aws.amazon.com/sqs/).

 To interact with AWS in Rust there's the [recently announced](https://aws.amazon.com/blogs/developer/a-new-aws-sdk-for-rust-alpha-launch/) official [AWS SDK for Rust](https://github.com/awslabs/aws-sdk-rust) which requires AWS access credentials.
-To obtain AWS access credentials, in the AWS console __$YOUR_NAME (upper-right) > My Security Credentials > Access keys > Create New Access Key__ (keep these safe).
+To obtain AWS access credentials, in the AWS console click __$YOUR_NAME (upper-right) > My Security Credentials > Access keys > Create New Access Key__ (keep these safe).
 And then set the following [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html):
 ```powershell
 $Env:AWS_ACCESS_KEY_ID="xxx"
 $Env:AWS_SECRET_ACCESS_KEY="yyy"